stevenobi/shlib/README.md

 Shell Libraries to make your scripting life easier

-## help file for shlib.sh
+## Usage Help

 Name: shlib.sh

-Description: Library Script to provide common variables
+Description: Library Script to provide common variables and functions for shell scripts
-             and functions for shell scripts (to be sourced from other scripts).
+             This script is to be sourced from other scripts.
+             The easiest way is to link it to a directory in common path, like /usr/local/bin

 Synopsis: